You did everything right.

 This is when the bowler needs to switch up their tactics.

-Instead of a heavy hitting hook bowl, bowlers will generally pick a lighter ball with a low hook potential and low backend action for their second throw.
-The best spare bowling ball is most often a plastic bowling ball or polyester bowling ball.
+This is why many bowlers choose to switch up their bowling balls when aiming for spares.
+Instead of a heavy-hitting hook bowl, bowlers generally pick a lighter ball with low hook potential and low backend action for their second throw.
+The best spare bowling ball is often a plastic or polyester.

 This choice is made to get a longer skid in the roll, as well a straight trajectory in your roll to improve your accuracy and to prevent unique oil patterns from impacting your spare conversions.